 The Veterinary Technology Program was established in 1968 as a non-degree-granting program administered through the Center for Laboratory Animal Resources.
 The curriculum was initially focused on laboratory animal medicine but emphasis has shifted to clinical veterinary practice.
 In the spring of 2020, the program changed its name to the Veterinary Nursing Program to better reflect the goals and purpose of the program and its equivalency to a human nursing program.
 The program offers both a Bachelor of Science in Veterinary Technology and a Certificate of Completion that is conferred with an Associate in Applied Science from Lansing Community College.

-The Veterinary Rare Books Collection is housed in Special Collections.
+The Veterinary Rare Books Collection is housed in Murray and Hong Special Collections.
 This collection of rare books and manuscripts on veterinary medicine was first initiated in the 1950's with the acquisition of the Beaudette Collection.
 Having been enriched over the years with additional purchases and generous gifts, the MSU's Veterinary Rare Books Collection, the Catalogue of Rare Veterinary Books & Allied Subjects in Animal Husbandry, stands today as one of the finest in the world.

 The collection strengths are general internal medicine, diseases of companion and food animals, surgery, anatomy and physiology, pathology/pathobiology, and ophthalmology.
 Additional areas of focus include oncology, nutrition, pharmacology, physical rehabilitation, and lameness.